jtchan129/RTM/README.md

     - Default attributes to be overwritten in special cases
     - Default initializer
     - Default functions all roles will need
-  - Town, Mafia, and Neutral classes which inherit attributes from Role
+  - Town, Mafia, and Neutral classes, which inherit attributes from Role
-  - Multi-role class defenitions for any roles that are identical between Town and Mafia roles
+  - Multi-role class definitions for any roles that are identical between Town and Mafia roles
-  - Each roles' class defenition which:
+  - Each role's class definition:
     - Inherit their factions class (and the Role class by extension) and a multi-role class if applicable
     - Have any unique attributes specific to the role
     - Defined night actions